 There are some misinformed people who say that if the cells are frozen that they are no longer viable.
 Yet, these same people readily recognize that the ability to freeze sperm and eggs and later put them together and it results in a pregnancy.
 That does not make good sense.
 All you have to do is ask any lady who has had a baby in the last 15 years or so if they were asked if they want to freeze the stem cells from their umbilical cord blood.
 Because they all get asked by the hospital because stem cells can and are frozen for use years later.

 Why would they say that cells that are the building blocks for tissues, tendons, muscle, the bone will not survive being frozen, yet a sperm and an egg (where the same stem cells originate from) can survive?
-Some people would say it’s because they prefer to utilize another, but older fashioned and still viable method to getting fewer stem cells and that is via surgery which allows for the same people who don’t want you to use the frozen umbilical cord stem cells to have an additional item to charge and drive their costs up.
+Some people would say it’s because they prefer to utilize another, but older fashioned and still viable method to getting fewer stem cells and that is via surgery which allows for the same people who don’t want you to use the frozen umbilical cord stem cells to have an additional item to charge and drive their revenue up.

 Let’s face the truth.